SCHOOL NURSES: Best Practices for Proactive Behavioral Health ServicesPresented by Wendy Niskanen, MEd, RN

 Discover how to promote trauma sensitivity in your school's culture and make your health room space more conducive to supporting behavioral health and wellness - Increase Your Understanding of the Impact of Trauma and Chronic Stress on Brain Development and Behavior

-Examine social determinants of health, including poverty, and their impact on both the risk for poor behavioral health outcomes and inequity in access to services - More Effectively Manage Physiological Manifestations of Behavioral Health Concerns
+Examine social determinants of health, including poverty, and their impact on both the risk for poor behavioral health outcomes and inequity in access to services - More Effectively Manage Somatic Physiological Manifestations of Behavioral Health Concerns

 Get the most up-to-date information on the recommended uses and side effects of the most common behavioral health medications seen in schools … Learn how to better support families as they navigate a complex behavioral health system - Build Resilience and Behavioral Skills for Your Students

-Integrate evidence-base strategies into your practice that build students' social-emotional skills and resilience - Recognize the Essential Role of the School Nurse in Advocating for Behavioral Health Supports in the Classroom
+Integrate evidence-base strategies into your practice for that build students' social-emotional skills and resilience - Recognize the Essential Role of the School Nurse in Advocating for Behavioral Health Supports in the Classroom

 Behavioral health is not only the domain of school counselors, social workers and psychologists … Increase the effectiveness of partnerships between the school nurse and other behavioral health providers in and outside the school setting - Receive a Comprehensive Behavioral Health Digital Resource Handbook